mudith2497/VU_FALL22_IOT_CLASS/README.md

 # WHY IoT ?

 IoT has a capacity to enhance day to day life in a more smarter way in this generation and it also helps to solve many industry based problems related to controlling of the devices through internet.
-IoT can be engaged or involved with any sector of technology that is the beauty of IoT.
+IoT can be engaged or involved with any sector of technology that is the most interesting part of the IoT.